tchase56/vscode_demo/README.md

 ![Screenshot](images/file_explorer_ipython_notebook.png)

-2. Make sure Ipython Notebook is using the correct form of Python (Conda 3.10.12)
+2. Make sure Ipython Notebook is using the correct form of Python
     * Click on the python version button in the top right corner of VSCode and select the correct environment
         * Every notebook has a python environment associated with it